scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 3 days

 Attempt to commune with local nature spirits, gaining one as your guide.
-Make a spellcasting roll, adding 2 terrible dice to the roll, or 3 if casting this outside of a forest, plains, or swamp.
+Make a spellcasting roll against 3 terrible dice, or 2 if you are in a forest, swamp, or plains.
 On success you gain an spirit companion of your choosing.
-You may summon or dismiss the spirit for 5 AP.
-Each spirit has their own wounds, and if killed the spell ends.
-Spending a minute in concentration you may look through your spirit animals eyes, while doing so you gain the senses of the animal and lose your own.
+You may summon or dismiss the spirit for 5 AP, appearing in a tile adjacent to you.
+Each spirit has 3 wounds, with the spell ending if they are killed.
+Spending a minute in concentration you may look through your spirit animals eyes.
+While doing so you gain the senses of the animal and lose your own.
+Other than their max wounds the spirit animal has the same attributes, abilities, and attacks as the animal they're based on.
+You only gain the bonuses if the spirit animal is within 10 tiles of you.

-- Elk: While within 10 tiles you gain +3 proficiency to athletics challenges and your move speed increases by 1.
+- Elk: You add 2 superior dice with athletics checks and your move speed increases by 1.
-- Rabbit: While on your person, gives you +1 proficiency to Dexterity saves and Acrobatics challenges.
-The rabbit cannot be targeted while on your person.
+- Rabbit: You add a superior die to dexterity saves and acrobatics checks.
+The rabbit has 1 wound cannot be hurt while on your person.
 - Bear: Your max wounds increase by 1.
-- Snake: +1 proficiency to intelligence saves and you cannot be charmed.
+- Snake: You add 1 superior die to intelligence saves and you cannot be charmed.
+The snake has 1 wound and cannot be hurt while on your person.
-- Eagle: +3 to perception proficiency.
+- Eagle: You add 2 superior dice to perception checks.
 The eagle has a flying speed of 5/5.
-- Wolf: +3 to diplomacy proficiency.
-When helping or being helped by an ally, you may reroll 3 dice.
+- Wolf: You add 1 superior die to conversation and diplomacy checks.
+When helping or being helped by an ally you may reroll 3 dice.

 Add an enhanced die to your roll for every level cast above 3rd.